 Bulbul Sports Cruise on Dal LakeWater surfing, oh it was hard to hold 😀

 Char Chinar, Picturesque Island of Dal Lake

 The Island of Char Chinar (Four Chinar Trees) is one of the scenic attractions on Dal Lake.
 You can stop here to spend some time.
-This island-like a park lost its old beauty; now three chinars are there and also many other flowers.
+This island-like a park lost its old beauty; now only one Chinar tree is there along with many other flower trees.
 The distant views of this island are stunning from the boat.
 Many years old Chinar tree carries significance values and tradition and the living heritage of Kashmir.